Pulover/PuloversMacroCreator/Documentation/Main.md

 ### Add Parameter

 Adds a new Function Parameter to the currently selected Function tab.
-Function parameters can only be added **above** the Function Name row.
+Function parameters can only be added **above** the *[FunctionStart]* row.

 ### Add Return

 Adds a Function Return to the currently selected Function tab.
-Function returns can only be added **below** the Function Name row.
+Function returns can only be added **below** the *[FunctionStart]* row.

 ### Convert Macro To Function